saideepak-1/Mini-Pay-App/README.md

-# This is a project on a payment with HTML , CSS , Java Script
+# This is a project on a payment app with HTML , CSS , Java Script